-Perhaps surprisingly, the share of international students at tertiary level has not been negatively affected by the COVID-19 pandemic in many OECD countries.
-However, a few countries experienced notable declines in the share of enrolments of international students.
-Australia is one of them, as the share of enrolments of international students as a percentage of total tertiary enrolment decreased from 28% in 2019 to 22% in 2021.
+- Bachelor's programmes are the most popular programmes for new entrants to tertiary education.
+On average across the OECD, they attract 76% of all new students compared to 53% in Canada.
+Short-cycle tertiary programmes are the second most common level of education for new entrants into tertiary education, but their importance differs widely across countries.
+In Canada, they are chosen by 38% of all new entrants. - Perhaps surprisingly, the share of international students at tertiary level has not been negatively affected by the COVID-19 pandemic in many OECD countries.
+However, a few countries experienced double digit declines in the share of international students.
+Canada is not one of them, as the share of foreign students increased from 16% of all tertiary students in 2019 to 17% in 2021.